Ceramic on Ceramic

 Ceramics have an extremely low wear rate - near zero wear - compared with conventional polyethylene.
 Ceramic is second only to diamonds in hardness and is stable and chemically inert.
 It has twice the hardness of stainless steel and is resistant to scratching.
-However, it is brittle and fracture of the ceramic liner (in a metal shell) or ceramic head remains a possibility, however small.
+However, it is a brittle material and fracture of the ceramic liner in a metal shell, or ceramic head remains a possibility, but the risk is small.
 The overall fracture rate reported in the literature is around 0.004% (4 in 100,000), compared with the fracture rate of femoral stems, which is 0.27% (270 in 100,000).

-Ceramics are available from a limited number of companies as the quality of this material is dependent on a rigorous manufacturing process.
-At present, there is also no choice of elevated liners, which may potentially increase the risk of dislocation.
+Ceramics are available from a limited number of manufacturers as the quality of this material is dependent on a rigorous manufacturing process.
+At the time of writing, elevated liners were not available, which may potentially increase the risk of dislocation.

-The well-publicised problem of a noise - squeaking - emanating from the ‘hip joint’ with ceramic on ceramic bearings is well documented in the literature(although it appears to be mainly associated with one make of cup).
+The problem of a noise - squeaking - emanating from the ‘hip joint’ with CoC bearings is well documented in the literature.
 However, squeaking is not exclusive to ceramic couples and can occur with all bearing surfaces.
-Squeaking has not been documented in any patients reviewed in Bristol since 2006 in whom the Exceed ABT with a ceramic on ceramic bearing has been used.

-The next generation of composite ceramics has been developed and it is likely the surgeon will be able to use even bigger head sizes, thus further reducing the risk of dislocation.
+With the development of composite ceramics, it is likely that the surgeon will be able to use even bigger head sizes, thus further reducing the risk of dislocation.